 Whether you’re heading in to get your own knee replaced or acting as a caregiver for a friend or family member planning to have knee replacement surgery, it is important for everyone involved to feel empowered and educated on the topic.
 We compiled a list of the top ten things you should know about knee replacement surgery.

 What is knee replacement surgery?

 Total knee replacement, also called “arthroplasty” is a surgical procedure to repair a knee damaged by arthritis, or a severe injury to the joint.
-The process involves resurfacing the bone ends of the joint with artificial parts made of stainless steel and plastic.
+The process involves resurfacing the bone ends of the joint with artificial parts made of metal and plastic.
 After several months of recovery, most knee replacement patients report dramatic improvements in knee pain and ability to return to normal activities.

 How long is the recovery from a knee replacement surgery?

 The recovery process lasts several months and involves physical therapy, medication, use of support equipment, and plenty of rest.
 While everyone heals from their surgery at a different pace, you can download the Knee Replacement Recovery Timeline to use as a general reference.

 How much pain will I have after surgery?

 As with most surgical procedures, you will experience some pain, but don't fear – our staff works closely with you to develop a personalized pain management program.

 You will likely require pain medication for about two months.
 Initially, you will need stronger medications (narcotics).
 Most people are able to wean off of these after one month and switch to over-the-counter pain medication like Tylenol or ibuprofen.
 Be sure to always talk to your doctor about your medication and pain management concerns.

 How long will I be using a walker?